sbt/sbt/src/sphinx/Detailed-Topics/Tasks.rst

     intTask := if(shouldSucceed) 5 else error("Failed.")

-    // return 3 if int-task fails. if it succeeds, this task will fail aTask <<= intTask mapFailure { (inc: Incomplete) => 3 }
+    // return 3 if intTask fails. if it succeeds, this task will fail val aTaskImpl = intTask mapFailure { (inc: Incomplete) => 3 }

+    aTask := aTaskImpl.value

-    // a new task that increments the result of int-task bTask <<= intTask map { \_ + 1 }
+    // a new task that increments the result of intTask bTask := intTask.value + 1

-    cTask <<= (aTask, bTask) map { (a,b) => a + b }
+    cTask := aTask.value + bTask.value

 The following table lists the results of each task depending on the initially invoked task:

 ============== =============== ============= ============== ============== ==============
-invoked task   int-task result a-task result  b-task result c-task result 	overall result
+invoked task   intTask result  aTask result  bTask result   cTask result 	overall result
 ============== =============== ============= ============== ============== ==============
-int-task       failure         not run       not run        not run        failure a-task         failure         success       not run        not run        success b-task         failure         not run       failure        not run        failure c-task         failure         success       failure        failure        failure int-task       success         not run       not run        not run        success a-task         success         failure       not run        not run        failure b-task         success         not run       success        not run        success c-task         success         failure       success        failure        failure
+intTask        failure         not run       not run        not run        failure aTask          failure         success       not run        not run        success bTask          failure         not run       failure        not run        failure cTask          failure         success       failure        failure        failure intTask        success         not run       not run        not run        success aTask          success         failure       not run        not run        failure bTask          success         not run       success        not run        success cTask          success         failure       success        failure        failure
 ============== =============== ============= ============== ============== ==============

 The overall result is always the same as the root task (the directly invoked task).
 A ``mapFailure`` turns a success into a failure, and a failure into whatever the result of evaluating the supplied function is.
-A ``map`` fails when the input fails and applies the supplied function to a successfully completed input.
+A normal task definition fails when the input fails and applies the supplied function to a successfully completed input.

 In the case of more than one input, ``mapFailure`` fails if all inputs